CrowdOptic: History

 CrowdOptic was founded in 2011 by Jon Fisher, Jeff Broderick, Doug Van Blaricom, and Alex Malinovsky.
-The company analyzes data from mobile devices to identify hot spot activity and connects Google Glass footage to live video feeds.
-The technology is in use by professional sports, medicine, and government including for emergency response, fire and public-safety workers.
+The company’s software analyzes the orientation data of mobile devices to identify collective points of interest.
+It has been used experimentally with wearable technologies such as Google Glass and similar devices.

 CrowdOptic's investors include Silicon Valley Bank, John Elway, Eric Yuan, and Ronnie Lott.
 The company has raised $5 million in funding.

-In 2015, the company was named one of the most well-established of the 10 current Glass for Work partners.
-In July 2015, 9 To 5 Google announced that the CrowdOptic was in acquisition talks with a Fortune 500 firm.
+In 2015, the company was ranked among the several firms for Google’s "Glass for Work" initiative.
+In July 2015, 9to5Google announced that the CrowdOptic was in acquisition talks with a Fortune 500 firm.

-In 2016, CrowdOptic released its first in-house developed hardware product, the CrowdOptic Eye, a device that streams video through the company's video streaming stack with the push of one button.
+The following year, CrowdOptic introduced its own hardware device, called the CrowdOptic Eye, which supported live video streaming through its software.

-In October 2016, CrowdOptic launched Field App through the Google Play Store to "triangulate on a point of interest and broadcast its GPS location to a command center with live-video verification."
-The application uses a cloud-based system, GPS, compass and live video and smart sensor data to coordinate emergency responders, firemen and police.
+In 2016, it launched Field App, a mobile application designed to transmit GPS and live video data from users in the field to coordinate emergency responders, firemen and police.

 In August 2017, the Houston Chronicle reported that Hewlett Packard Enterprise and CrowdOptic reached a deal to combine CrowdOptic's augmented reality platform and triangulation algorithms and Hewlett Packard servers in its internet of things lab in Houston, Texas.
-Following a partnership with National BioSkills Labs, CrowdOptic's technology is deployed by Medtronic, HPE, and Zoom.

 Applications

-The company is a founding certified Google Glass partner with its technology also in use by Sony, Vuzix and Microsoft.
+The company is a founding certified Google Glass partner with its technology also in use by Sony, Vuzix, and Microsoft.
 CrowdOptic develops algorithms which let smartphones and wearables live-stream from locations such as hospital operating rooms or sports stadiums.